Guide To 200 hr Yoga Teacher Training: What’s Included In 200-hr YTT, Requirements & Formats

 YTT 200 is a 200 hour yoga teacher training.
 RYT 200 is a Registered Yoga Teacher 200 hours.
 A RYT 200 has successfully completed a YTT 200, and has registered with Yoga Alliance, and they are certified to teach.

-What is the difference between registered yoga teacher and certified yoga teacher?
+What is the difference between a registered yoga teacher and a certified yoga teacher?

 A Registered Yoga Teacher has registered as a member of Yoga Alliance.
 A Certified Yoga Teacher has successfully completed 200 hour yoga teacher training, but they may have chosen not to register with Yoga Alliance, or they may not have registered yet but plan to.
 Both Registered Yoga Teachers and Certified Yoga Teachers are qualified to teach yoga.